aphanotus/borealis/README.md

 ### Morphometrics

-One of the goals of this package has become to provide a system to record data provenance in the objects produced through a GMM workflow, relying on the tools provided by the R package [geomorph](https://cran.r-project.org/web/packages/geomorph/index.html).
+One of the goals of this package has become to provide a system to record [data provenance](https://en.wikipedia.org/wiki/Data_lineage#Data_provenance) in the objects produced through a morphometry workflow, relying on tools provided by the R package [geomorph](https://cran.r-project.org/web/packages/geomorph/index.html).

+#### AIC.adonis

+A simple function to calculate generalized [AIC](https://en.wikipedia.org/wiki/Akaike_information_criterion) for models created by [`vegan::adonis`](https://www.rdocumentation.org/packages/vegan/versions/2.4-2/topics/adonis).

 #### create.tps